Penn State abuse scandal: Mike McQueary placed on leave

 The scandal has already seen legendary head football coach Joe Paterno and the university's president forced out of their jobs.

 "I know we can do this.
-We are resilient," Mr Erickson told trustees.'Moral bearing'
+We are resilient," Mr Erickson told trustees.

 Mr McQueary, an assistant coach, had received "multiple threats" ahead of Saturday's game, Mr Erickson said.